devflowinc/blog/apps/frontend/src/content/blog/lantern_qdrant_pgvector_vs_qdrant.md

 description: In-depth examination of whether or not lantern and pgvector are able to replace your specialized vector database
 ---

-# Pgvector and lanterndb are now just as accurate and fast as a SVD (Qdrant)
+# Pgvector and lanterndb are now nearly as fast and just as accurate as a SVD (Qdrant)

 ## Star us on Github at [github.com/arguflow/arguflow](https://github.com/arguflow/arguflow)!!!!